 This DRI proposal is being considered for review under the Georgia Regional Transportation Authority Non-expedited Review.
 The proposed development will consist of two phases.
-Phase I will contain townhouses, single-family units, shopping, a high turnover restaurant, a tire store and a fast food restaurant.
-Phase II will contain apartments, a pharmacy, a day care center, retail/office space, a shopping center, a gas station and a high turnover restaurant.
+Phase I will contain townhouses, single-family units, shopping, a high turnover restaurant, tire store and fast food restaurant.
+Phase II will contain apartments, a pharmacy, day care, retail/office space, shopping center, gas station and high turnover restaurant.
 Phase I is scheduled for completion in 2005 with full build-out anticipated in 2008.